kblomqvist/SublimeAVR/README.md

 **Prerequisites**

-- Make sure that you have installed AVR8 Toolchain
+- Make sure that you have installed AVR8 Toolchain and set it in PATH (or define the path plug-in variable, see the Settings below).

 **Manual installation**